-Boys & Girls Clubs of Hernando County annually trains staff, volunteers, and members on how to react in an emergency situation.
-At minimum, the plan encompass the following elements:
+Boys & Girls Clubs of Hernando County shall create and maintain an Emergency Operations Plan (EOP).
+At a minimum, the plan encompasses the following elements:

-- Mitigation, preparedness, response and recovery for the following types of emergencies: - o Fire - Weather (tornado, flooding, hurricane, etc.) - Lockdown (for interior or exterior threat) - o Bomb Threat - Suspicious Package - Training/drill schedule and reporting procedures for staff, volunteers and members. - Developed and shared with local first responders, such as fire department and law enforcement agencies.
+- Mitigation, preparedness, response and recovery for the following types of emergencies: - ∘ Fire - Weather (tornado, flooding, hurricane, etc.) - Lockdown (for interior or exterior threat) - o Bomb Threat - Suspicious Package - Training/drill schedule and reporting procedures for staff, volunteers and members. - Developed and shared with local first responders, such as fire departments and law enforcement agencies.